 - Allow family members to make their own decisions;

-- Always try and work together to achieve a satisfactory outcome;
+- Always try to work together to achieve a satisfactory outcome;

-- Try and act as a support and be encouraging;
+- Try to be encouraging and act as a support;

 - If necessary be a shoulder to cry on.

-It’s also important to let others contribute to important discussions and for us to listen to what others have to say, when we’re not contributing ourselves.
+It is important to let other family members contribute to important discussions and for us to listen to what they have to say.
 Problems usually start when one family member is trying to hog the limelight and others don’t get a look in.